jonathanyeh0723/cn-metrics-dashboard/README.md

 OK!
 All done.
 Let's start to use Prometheus, Grafana, and Jaeger.

 In terminal 1, type below command to port forward prometheus-grafana service.

 ```
 $ kubectl port-forward -n monitoring svc/prometheus-grafana --address 0.0.0.0 3000:80
 ```

+Open the browser and type in `127.0.0.1:3000` to actually see the dashboard.
+Note that the default username and password is `admin` and `prom-operator` separately.

-Keep going to port forward jaeger tracing service to view in the browser.
+Keep going to port forward jaeger tracing service in terminal 2.
 ```
 $ kubectl port-forward -n observability service/cn-traces-query --address 0.0.0.0 16686:16686
 ```

+Open another window and input `127.0.0.1:8088` as URL to check Jaeger took effect.

 ## Verify the monitoring installation